s9y/s9y.github.io/docs/users/using/ssl-encrypting.md

 When you operate a root server on your own, you should know how to do this. ;-)

-There is to say that noadays you can easily get SSL certificates for no charge at [Let's Encrypt](https://letsencrypt.org).
+There is to say that nowadays you can easily get SSL certificates for no charge at [Let's Encrypt](https://letsencrypt.org).

 ### Map all HTTP-calls to HTTPS